Turcan ConnellCorporate Partner

 Peter Littlefield – Partner

-Peter works principally in the areas of contentious probate, succession planning, trust law, will drafting, tax planning, asset protection, executry administration and charities.
+Specialisms: contentious probate, succession planning, trust law, will drafting, tax planning, asset protection, executry administration and charities, with clients based mainly in Scotland.